Persistent Homology of Coarse Grained State Space Networks: Conclusion

 \section{Conclusion}

 In this work, we developed a novel framework for studying CGSSNs using persistent homology.
 We showed that the CGSSN outperformed the standard ordinal partition network in both noise robustness and dynamic state detection performance, with the CGSSN reaching 100\% separation accuracy for dynamic state detection for 23 continuous dynamical systems.
 This is in comparison to the OPN, which could at most reach 95\% accuracy.
+This approach was validated using data from a magnetic pendulum experiment to show that the topological structure for periodic and chaotic timseries are captured in the resulting persistence diagrams.

 In this work, we only investigated the most straightforward construction of the CGSSN.
 Namely, the equal-sized hyper-cube tessellation cover of the SSR domain.
 Possible improvements to the CGSSN could be through a data-dependent adaptive cover algorithm.
 We also suspect that other choices of distances could provide improvements for the given pipeline.